^

 • Benzylpenicillin - is used to treat specific lymphadenitis (for example, syphilitic).
 Benzylpenicillin is administered intramuscularly or intravenously:

-• adults in the amount of 1-1.5 million units four times a day.
+• adults in the amount of 1-1.5 million IU four times a day.

-• Clindamycin is a semisynthetic antibiotic, a representative of lincosamides and an analog of lincomycin.
-Clindamycin is taken orally after eating.
-The therapeutic course lasts no less than 10 days.
-Dosages can be as follows:
+• Clindamycin is a semi-synthetic antibiotic, a representative of lincosamides and an analogue of lincomycin.
+Clindamycin is taken orally, after meals.
+The therapeutic course lasts at least 10 days.
+Dosages may be as follows:

-• Ceftriaxone is a synthetic antibiotic of a wide spectrum of activity.
-Ceftriaxone for lymphadenitis is administered intramuscularly:
+• Ceftriaxone is a synthetic antibiotic with a broad spectrum of activity.
+Ceftriaxone is administered intramuscularly for lymphadenitis:

-• children from 12 years and adults in the amount of 1-2 g.
+• for children over 12 years of age and adults in the amount of 1-2 g.

-Antibiotic is administered once a day, for 7-10 days.
+The antibiotic is administered once a day for 7-10 days.

 Antibiotics for submandibular lymphadenitis

-Lymphadenitis with inflamed nodes in the neck and under the lower jaw is called cervical, or submaxillary.
-This kind of pathology is most easily detected, both to the doctor and to the patient himself, since this area is almost always open for review.
-Most often, this inflammation is caused by a nonspecific pathogen: streptococci, staphylococci, etc. The causes of the lesion are:
+Lymphadenitis with inflamed nodes in the neck and under the lower jaw is called cervical or submandibular.
+This type of pathology is easiest to detect, both for the doctor and the patient, since this area is almost always open for viewing.
+Most often, such inflammation is caused by a non-specific pathogen: streptococci, staphylococci, etc. The causes of the lesion are:

 • inflammatory processes in the ENT organs;